 Information requirements

-National insurance Number – -AUTO FILLED FROM MEMBER INFO - Please double check this is correct before submission – these are not manually checked before upload to our records, errors cause records to be incomplete.
+National Insurance Number – -AUTO FILLED FROM MEMBER INFO - Please double check this is correct before submission – these are not manually checked before upload to our records, errors cause records to be incomplete.

 Actual earnings – -AUTO FILLED FROM GP1 TOTALS - This is the actual “pensionable” salary of the member, if they earn a salary greater than their WTE, the excess is not pensionable.
 This includes overtime and bonuses.
 IF THIS NUMBER IS DIFFERENT TO WHAT IS ON YOUR YEAR END REPORT, ENTER THE CORRECT FIGURE.